- Cedar Roof Coatings

 What Are Synthetic Cedar Shakes?

 Synthetic shakes demonstrate impressive durability.
 They stand up to wet weather and protect your home during snowfalls.
 Cedar shakes show similar strength.
-In windy weather, they keep your home safe and are tougher to rip from the roof than other types of shingles.
-Plus, cedar resists impacts from the debris that frequently falls on your roof from nearby trees or even hail.
+In windy weather, they keep your home safe and are harder to rip from the roof than other types of shingles.
+Plus, cedar resists impacts from debris that frequently falls on your roof from nearby trees.
 You won't suffer dents in your cedar shingles.

 While both options have their strengths, many people prefer cedar roofs to synthetic roofs.
-The appearance of artificial shingles simply cannot match that of cedar shingles, which look more natural.
-Cedar has an attractive, regal look that most homeowners prefer.
+The appearance of artificial shingles cannot match that of cedar shingles, which look more natural.
+Cedar has an attractive, regal look that most homeowners covet.
+Along with their unique appearance, cedar shingles are more durable and environmentally friendly and last longer.

-Many people enjoy trying out the latest innovations, and synthetic shingles may seem attractive because they are new.
-But often, "new" doesn't mean better.
-Cedar shingles have served the purposes of homeowners effectively for many decades, and they continue to be a fantastic choice for new homes and those that need new roofs.
+Synthetic shingles may seem attractive because they cost less.
+However, cheaper doesn't always mean better.
+Cedar shingles have served the purposes of homeowners effectively for many decades.
+They continue to be a fantastic choice for new homes and those that need new roofs.